wkjarosz/hdrview/README.md

 3-clause BSD.
 For details, see the ``LICENSE.txt`` file.

-HDRView depends on the following libraries (which are included explicitly or as git submodules):
+HDRView depends on the following libraries:

 * Wenzel Jakob's [NanoGUI](https://github.com/mitsuba-renderer/nanogui) library, which is licensed under a BSD-style license.
 * ILM's [OpenEXR](http://www.openexr.com) library, which is licensed under a modified BSD license.
 * Some [stb](https://github.com/nothings/stb) libraries, developed by Sean Barrett and released into the public domain.
 * The [tinydir](https://github.com/cxong/tinydir/) library, which is licensed under a simplified BSD.
-* The [docopt.cpp](https://github.com/docopt/docopt.cpp) library, which is dual-licensed under MIT and Boost licenses.
+* The [cli11](https://github.com/CLIUtils/CLI11) library, which is licensed under a 3-Clause BSD license.
 * Gabi Melman's [spdlog](https://github.com/gabime/spdlog) library, which is licensed under the MIT license.
 * syoyo's [tinydngloader](https://github.com/syoyo/tinydngloader) library, which is licensed under the MIT license.